madcodemonkey/CsvConverter/docs/CsvToClass/Converters/Converters-Creating-Custom.md

 ```

 ---
-## Example 2 (create attribute AND converter)
+## Example 2 (create an attribute AND a converter)

 ### Creating a custom attribute for your custom converter
-In order for the reflection logic to pick up your custom attribute, it must inherit from CsvToClassTypeConverterAttribute
+In order for the reflection logic to pick up your custom attribute, your attributes must inherit from CsvToClassTypeConverterAttribute
 ```C#
 using System;
 using CsvConverter.CsvToClass;